sotakal/inkdrop-dont-need-tags/README.md

-# inkdrop-dont-need-tags
+# (I) don't need Tags
-If you don't need tags in Inkdrop, this plugin will hide them
+Make Inkdrop more minimal by hiding the tags functionality if you don't use it.